Confidence Regions for Filamentary Structures: Introduction

-{\em Related work.} Besides using ridges, there are various existing approaches to modeling filamentary structures in data, including principal curves \cite{hastie1989principal}, multiscale multianisotropic strips \cite{arias2006adaptive}, path density \cite{genovese2009path}, and medial axis of data distribution's support \cite{genovese2012geometry}.
-Metric graph \cite{aanjaneya2011metric,lecci2014statistical} and Data skeletonization via Reeb graphs \cite{ge2011data, chazal2015gromov} are methods of extracting the branching structures of data.
+{\em Related work.} Besides using ridges, there are various existing approaches to modeling local-dimensional structures (usually manifolds) embedded in higher-dimensional data, including principal curves \citep{hastie1989principal}, multiscale multianisotropic strips \citep{arias2006adaptive}, path density \citep{genovese2009path}, and medial axis of data distribution's support \citep{genovese2012geometry}.
+Despite its importance and usefulness in characterizing the shape of data, the estimation of stratified spaces has received much less development than manifold estimation, as pointed out in a recent review on Topological Data Analysis (TDA) by~\cite{wasserman2018topological}.
+Among the limited studies on sets involving self-intersections in the literature,~\cite{arias2017spectral} use local PCA to deal with intersections of manifolds, but only for the purpose of clustering instead of structure extraction or dimensionality reduction.
+Metric graphs \citep{accggm12, lrw14} and data skeletonization via Reeb graphs \citep{ge2011data, chazal2015gromov} can be used to extract branching structures of data.
+However, these methods are known to be sensitive to noise.

 In the statistical literature, early work on ridge estimation includes \cite{hall1992ridge, cheng2004estimating}.
-More recently, \cite{ozertem2011locally} develop an algorithm called the subspace constrained mean shift (SCMS) algorithm to extract ridges from data. \cite{genovese2014nonparametric} obtain the rate of convergence in estimating ridges by using plug-in kernel estimators. \cite{qiao2016theoretical} derive distributional results for ridge estimation on $\mathbb{R}^2$ using trajectory-wise distance.
+More recently, \cite{ozertem2011locally} develop an algorithm called the subspace constrained mean shift (SCMS) algorithm to extract ridges from data. \cite{qiao2021algorithms} propose two alternative ridge estimation algorithms that have consistency guarantees. \cite{genovese2014nonparametric} obtain the rate of convergence in estimating ridges by using plug-in kernel estimators. \cite{qiao2016theoretical} derive distributional results for ridge estimation on $\mathbb{R}^2$ using trajectory-wise distance.
 An empirical bootstrap method of constructing confidence regions for $\textsf{ridge}(\mathbb{E} \wh f)$ in the case of $r=1$ using Hausdorff distance appears in \cite{chen2015asymptotic}.
-Very recently \cite{qiao2021asymptotic} develops confidence regions for $\textsf{ridge}(f)$ using extreme value distributions of $\chi^2$-fields on manifolds.
-Our confidence regions for ridges in this manuscript are based on the vertical variation of the estimated nonridgeness function, and this idea is inspired by the work of \cite{qiao2019nonparametric} where the confidence regions for level sets are studied.
+Recently \cite{qiao2021asymptotic} develops confidence regions for $\textsf{ridge}(f)$ using extreme value distributions of $\chi^2$-fields on manifolds.
+The study of ridge estimation is also related to level set estimation, which has rich statistical literature.
+Confidence regions for level sets have been developed in \cite{mammen2013confidence, chen2017density, qiao2019nonparametric}, which all focus on a level set at a non-critical level where self-intersections do not exist.